ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Dos&#x27;r Foaoar Yoa Grans.
-When I
+DoN&#x27;t FoRGEt YOur GIrLs.When I
 lived among the Choctaw Indians, (says a
 traveller,) I held a consultation with one of
-their chiefs respecting the stages of their pro
+their chiefs respecting the stages of their pro­
 gress in the arts of civilized life, and among
 other things he informed me that at their start
-they made a great mistake -they only sent
+they made a great mistake---they only sent
 their boys to school.
 These boys came home
 intelligent men, but they married uneducated
 and uncivilized wives; and the uniform result